Family Owned & Operated Since 2015

 Lack of Sleep and its Effects on Your Brain

-It has also been amply demonstrated that the lack of sleep has a negative affect on our cognitive performance.
-At the cognitive level, the lack of sleep impairs our ability to focus, make judgements, consolidate information and learn new things.
-In the words of Dr Michael Breus, The Sleep Doctor, “It’s difficult to identify a cognitive skill that isn’t affected by sleep, and compromised by sleep deprivation.”
+Research has consistently shown that the lack of sleep negatively impacts cognitive performance.
+When sleep-deprived, our ability to focus, make judgments, consolidate information, and learn new material suffers significantly.
+As Dr. Michael Breus, known as The Sleep Doctor, aptly puts it: “It’s difficult to identify a cognitive skill that isn’t affected by sleep and compromised by sleep deprivation.”

 Sleep Deprivation Kills Your Brain Cells